 Clearing the NVRAM clears all the installation settings and the system is automatically put into Installation Mode.

 On the Panel this will result in:

 - The Analogue Loop will be enabled

 - All disabled Zones will be enabled

 - All disabled devices will be enabled

 - All disabled sounders will be enabled

-- The event log will be cleared, only if using master code.
-The user/installer code will not clear the LOG.
+- The event log will be cleared.

 - The auto-reset count will be cleared

 - Information on fitted devices and their types will be cleared

-- All checksums will be cleared and recalculated.
+- All checksums will be cleared and recalculated